hochmaniv/git_monitor/README.md

 ## Prerequisites
-Python3 (ideally 3.9.2rc1 or newer)
+Python3 (ideally 3.9.2rc1 or newer) <br/> pip
-pip

 ## Intro
-Use `pip install -r requirements`to install all necessary libraries.
+Use `pip install -r requirements` to install all necessary libraries.
 Start the app by running `python ./main.py`

 This application runs as Flask application, by default on http://127.0.0.1:5000.